 The Kennewick Man – The Common American

-The Columbia Park on the banks of the Columbia River holds boat and hydroplane races on a regular basis.
-But the hydroplane race held in 1996, produced more than winners and losers.
+Columbia Park on the banks of the Columbia River holds boat and hydroplane races yearly.
+But the hydroplane race held in 1996 produced more than winners and losers.

-The banks of the Columbia River along Kennewick, Washington has been keeping a secret some thousands of years, until two spectators who were intently following the race, stumbled upon a skull which finally unearthed the prehistoric remains of who we now call the Kennewick Man; so called to pay tribute to the place where it was discovered.
+The banks of the Columbia River along Kennewick, Washington have been keeping a secret for some thousands of years, until two spectators who were intently following the race, stumbled upon a skull that finally unearthed the prehistoric remains of who we now call the Kennewick Man; so, called to pay tribute to the place where it was discovered.

 Issues of Origin